-Where I’m From
+Where I am From

 Some of these ancestors went on to become part of the first wave of colonial settlers in South Africa in the 1600’s, others came during the gold rush in the late 1800’s and early 1900’s.

-What I’m About
+What I’m Passionate About

 Teachers and Influences

 Joanna Macy, John Seed, Stephen Harrod Buhner, Daniel Foor, Gabor Mate, Robin Wall Kimmerer, Adrienne Maree Brown, Thomas Berry, Brian Thomas Swimme, Joan Halifax, Jon Young, Stephen Jenkinson, Bill Plotkin, Michaela Boehm, Charles Eisenstein, Daniel Christian Wahl, Sharon Blackie, Lama Tsultrim Allione, Francis Weller, Martin Prechtel, Bayo Akomolofe, Martin Shaw and David Abram.

-I have have a certificate in Nourishing Early Childhood through the Waldorf/Steiner framework (2019)
+- I have have a certificate in Nourishing Early Childhood through the Waldorf/Steiner framework (2019)

-I have a certificate as a Nature Play Mentor for children through Nature Academy (2020) and I currently run outdoor/bush playgroups and do one-on-one nature connection work with young children.
+- I have a certificate as a Nature Play Mentor for children through Nature Academy (2020) and I currently run outdoor/bush playgroups and do one-on-one nature connection work with young children.